1parrot-com/app/README.md

 ### iPhone/iPad permissions issues with microphone
 You may experience permission problems on iOS devices.
 Make sure Siri is enabled.
 Using the built-in voice entry manually may enable the Mic.

-### Android phones keep beeping constantly in continuous mode
+### Android phones keep beeping constantly in continuous listening mode
-This is a security "feature", that can't be switched off.
-Google probably frowns on you having a long conversation with an AI.
+This mode kicks in when you go silent for too long.
+This is considered a security "feature" by Google, that can't be disabled.
+You may consider turning off the mic when not conversing.